ahungrynoob/jotai-ts-transformer/README.md

             before: [
               // <------------------- here
               createDebugLabelTransformer(program, {
-                // This can add debug label to your own custom atom
+                // This can add debug label to your own custom atom function imported from custom library
-                customAtomNames: ['myCustomAtom']
+                customAtomNames: [{
+                  functionNames: ['myCustomAtom'],
+                  library: 'jotai-my-custom-lib'
+                }]
               }),
               createReactRefreshTransformer(program, {
                 // This plugin adds support for React Refresh for Jotai atoms.
 This makes sure that state isn't reset, when developing using React Refresh.
-                customAtomNames: ['myCustomAtom']
+                customAtomNames: [{
+                  functionNames: ['myCustomAtom'],
+                  library: 'jotai-my-custom-lib'
+                }]
               })
             ],
           }),